KieranOwenShepherd/NukeNotes/README.md

 # NukeNotes

-The particular nuances of nuke are a chore to call to mind the nature of relocation;
+The particular nuances of nuke are a chore to call to mind, the nature of relocation;
 all progress left behind